swiftwasm/swiftwasm-action/README.md

 > [!WARNING]
 > Deprecated: This Action is no longer necessary.
 Please use [swiftwasm/setup-swiftwasm](https://github.com/swiftwasm/setup-swiftwasm) and carton version 1.0.0 or later.
+>
+> See https://github.com/pointfreeco/swift-custom-dump/pull/113/ as an example of migration

 # SwiftWasm GitHub Action